WordPress Blog Gets Suspended

-Here’s what they say:
+Here's what WordPress says:

 Blogs are suspended if they are found to be in breach of the TOS.